Modernising local public services

 Country: Republic of Moldova

-Lead executing agency: Ministry of Regional Development and Construction (MRDC)
+Lead executing agency: Ministry of Agriculture, Regional Development and Environment

 A large development gap persists between urban and rural areas in Moldova.
 More than half of the population lives in rural areas, where the poverty rate is three times higher than in urban areas.
 The majority of people lack access to basic public services such as water and sanitation, solid waste management or energy efficiency of public buildings.